Psivant/stormmsite/docs/tutorials/tutorial_ii.md

   }
 }
 ```
-One important aspect of the coordiante storage, noted in the introduction and made clear by the
+One important aspect of the coordinate storage, noted in the introduction and made clear by the
 `advance` function, is fixed-precision.
 In this example, we multiply the real-valued number by
 some power of two, losing no information as the fraction (mantissa) of the floating point format
 does not change.
 The result is then converted to an integer (which may lose information) and